nashville-software-school/bangazon-inc/book-4-capstone/CAPSTONE_CHECKLIST.md

 ## Setup SQL Server
 1. Create a `SQL` folder in the root of your project
-1. Add a SQL script called `01_Db_Create.sql` that creates your database (start by either copying and modifying the Gifter script or generate one from DBDiagram)
+1. Add a SQL script called `01_Db_Create.sql` that creates your database (start by either copying and modifying the Streamish script or generate one from DBDiagram)
 1. (Optional) Add a SQL script called  `02_Seed_Data.sql` to insert seed data records into your database tables. **Note** You could also add the seed data in the first script if you prefer
 1. Run the script(s) to create and seed your database.

-> **NOTE:** The script(s) should be written such that they can be re-run as needed to recreate your database. _See the Gifter script for an example_
+> **NOTE:** The script(s) should be written such that they can be re-run as needed to recreate your database. _See the Streamish script for an example_

 ## Set up Firebase